thoughtram/blog/_posts/2015-09-17-resolve-service-dependencies-in-angular-2.md

 Until now there's nothing new here.
 If this *is* new to you, you might want to read our article on [Dependency Injection in Angular 2](http://blog.thoughtram.io/angular/2015/05/18/dependency-injection-in-angular-2.html) first.

 So where is the problem?
 Well, the problem occurs as soon as we try to inject a dependency into our service.
 We could for example use `Http` in our `DataService` to fetch our data from a remote server.
 Let's quickly do that.
-First, we need bindings for the injector, so it knows about `Http`.
+First, we need providers for the injector, so it knows about `Http`.

 {% highlight ts %}
 {% raw %}
-import {HTTP_BINDINGS} from 'angular2/http';
+import {HTTP_PROVIDERS} from 'angular2/http';

 ...

-bootstrap(AppComponent, [HTTP_BINDINGS, DataService]);
+bootstrap(AppComponent, [HTTP_PROVIDERS, DataService]);
 {% endraw %}
 {% endhighlight %}

-Angular's http module exposes `HTTP_BINDINGS`, which has all the bindings we need to hook up some http action in our service.
+Angular's http module exposes `HTTP_PROVIDERS`, which has all the providers we need to hook up some http action in our service.
 Next, we need to inject an instance of `Http` in our service to actually use it.

 {% highlight ts %}
 {% raw %}